How Much Is McDonald’s Worth?

 For an immense, international, multibillion-dollar company, McDonald’s has a surprisingly simple balance sheet.
 The revenue the company generates essentially comes from just two broad components: sales by company-operated restaurants and revenues from franchised restaurants.

 Sales by company-operated restaurants are self-explanatory.
 Every time you buy a Big Mac from a company-operated McDonald’s, the corporation itself books the revenue.
-But for the company’s franchised restaurants, which account for over 80% of McDonald’s restaurants worldwide, the parent company earns money differently.
+But for the company’s franchised restaurants, which account for about 93% of McDonald’s restaurants worldwide, the parent company earns money differently.

 Rather than booking the direct revenue from sales at franchised restaurants, McDonald’s recognizes revenue from rents, royalties and initial fees paid by franchisees.

-Here’s the revenue reported by McDonald’s by operating segment for the quarter ended June 30:
+Here’s the revenue reported by McDonald’s by operating segment for the quarter ending June 30:

 Here’s what the list of top 10 shareholders looks like: